GarethDeeney/Clock---Javascript/README.md

 # Clock---Javascript
-Clock created with HTML, CSS + Javascript
+Clock design created with HTML and basic CSS.
+Functionality created with Javascript.